-13. During final assembly, fit new seals throughout, ensure that each part is scrupulously clean, and smear both the parts and the new seals with clean hydraulic fluid immediately before assembly.
-Support the jack body between vice blocks FHQ 271 and proceed as follows:-
+12. During final assembly, fit new seals throughout, ensure that each part is scrupulously clean and smear both the parts and the new seals with clean hydraulic fluid immediately before assembly.
+Support the jack body between vice clamps FHQ 161 and assemble as follows:-

 (1) Fit a new backing seal and two new sealing rings to each of the piston head grooves.
 Slit each ring as shown in figure 2 immediately prior to fitting.
-When fitting, space the first pair of rings with the slits 180 deg. apart and similarly space the second pair with the slits at 90 deg. to those of the first pair.
+When fitting, space the first pair of rings with the slits 180 deg apart and similarly space the second pair with the slits at 90 deg to those of the first pair.

-Fig. 2.
-Piston head sealing ring
+Fig. 2 Piston head sealing ring